 Consuming caffeinated beverages as part of a normal lifestyle does NOT lead to “fluid loss in excess of the volume ingested or is associated with poor hydration status.

-So there's no need to “refrain from caffeine containing drinks in situations where fluid balance might be compromised.”
+So there's no need to “refrain from caffeine-containing drinks in situations where the fluid balance might be compromised.”

 You can find a few more studies related to this in our previous article, “Does caffeine make you pee more?”